From Spark to Fire: Modeling and Mitigating Error Cascades in LLM-Based Multi-Agent Collaboration: System Modeling

 {\textbf{Definition 3 (False Consensus).}} We define the continuous state variable

 as the adoption probability of $m$ for agent $i$ at round $t$, and the system-level error coverage as

 The LLM-MAS is said to reach \emph{false consensus} on $m$ if $S(t)$ exceeds a preset critical threshold $\tau\in(0,1)$ and remains above $\tau$ for a prescribed number of consecutive rounds.
 Operationally, this definition characterizes false consensus as a stable failure state of error lock-in, distinct from transient fluctuations.
-In experiments, $s_i(t)$ and $S(t)$ are estimated from empirical frequencies over tasks or random seeds, using the entailment-based adoption test in Definition 2 as the observable criterion for $X_i(t)=1$.
+In experiments, $s_i(t)$ and $S(t)$ are estimated from empirical frequencies over tasks or random seeds.
+For controlled tracer experiments, $X_i(t)=1$ is assigned when the injected canonical seed is reproduced or relied on in the agent output, with explicitly rejected or negated mentions excluded from the count.